devdupont/EV3-Remote/README.md

 		4 = ascending beeps , 5 = descending beeps
 	WAV files:
 		Refer to Notes file for how to properly format the *.wav file

+Controller File:

+	Usage:
+	./Controller.py (file.txt)		- loading show from a file
+	./Controller.py (IP address, ...)	- loading IP(s) from terminal")
+	When importing from file, first line is list of Robot/Screen IPs separated by commas Lines starting with # are treated as comments
+	Refer to the included cues.txt file

+Screen:

+	Screen is used to display text and images
+	Three included colors match that of the EV3 LED colors Screen includes text-to-speech which uses espeak
+	To install espeak: sudo apt-get install espeak